Subscribe to get access

 By Tom Ashby

-LAGOS, Feb 19 (Reuters) LAGOS – World energy markets could face a prolonged shortfall of Nigerian oil supply after militants halted 21 per cent of the OPEC nation’s exports and kidnapped nine foreigners, analysts and diplomats said on Sunday.
+LAGOS, Feb 19 (Reuters) LAGOS – World energy markets could face a prolonged shortfall of Nigerian oil supply.
+That’s after militants halted 21 per cent of the OPEC nation’s exports.
+Moreover and kidnapped nine foreigners, This came what analysts and diplomats said on Sunday.

-“Jockeying in the run-up to Nigeria’s presidential elections and swelling violence in the unstable Niger Delta threaten the country’s unity and could result in the break-up of the ruling party, damage regional stability and roil global oil markets,” said Eurasia Group in a recent research note.
+Most noteworthy and in the run-up to Nigeria’s presidential elections.
+In addition, the violence in the unstable Niger Delta.
+For they threaten the country’s unity.
+Moreover it could result in the break-up of the ruling party.
+That’s real damage regional stability and roil global oil markets.
+Furthermore, the Eurasia Group in a recent research note added the same points.

-In the immediate term, the hostages could be used by militants to prevent Royal Dutch Shell from resuming exports from two big export hubs, or as human shields to forestall a military reprisal, setting the scene for a lengthy stand-off in the world’s eighth largest exporter.
+In the immediate term, the hostages could be used by militants.
+Especially to prevent Royal Dutch Shell from resuming exports.
+For that’s from two big export hubs.
+Most importantly or as human shields to forestall a military reprisal.
+For that’s setting the scene for a lengthy stand-off.
+Especially in the world’s eighth largest exporter.